 Eva Striker Zeisel was a Hungarian-born industrial designer whose career in ceramics began as a student at the Hungarian Royal Academy of Fine Arts.
-Upon completion of her studies, Eva (then 18) began a young apprentice at the Medieval Guild System and became the first female member of the local pottery guild.
+Upon completion of her studies, Eva (then 18) began as a young apprentice at the Medieval Guild System and became the first female member of the local pottery guild.
 (Richards, Jean and Brent Brolin.
 Eva Zeisel: A Soviet Prison Memoir.
 Kindle ed., Brent C. Brolin, 2019.)

-In 1936, during her career a the Russian Glass and Porcelain Trust, Eva was falsely accused of plotting to assassinate Joseph Stalin.
+In 1936, during her career at the Russian Glass and Porcelain Trust, Eva was falsely accused of plotting to assassinate Joseph Stalin.
 She spent 16 months in a Soviet prison before being released in September of 1937, relocating to Vienna.

 Eva and her husband, Hans Zeisel, managed to take the last train out of Austria before Hitler and his troops marched on the city.
-With $64 between them, they sailed to New York City to start their new lives.
+With $64 between them, they sailed to New York City to start their new lives

 Today Eva's designs are shown in museums and sold in stores all over the world.
 The ones sold by Eva Zeisel Originals reflect a balance of iconic reproductions with new creative ideas.
 The curves on the tables, lounge chair, jewelry tree, and candlestick holders are extensions of her earlier works and, yet, were designed within the past 20 years.
 The items are unique, graceful, and practical.